HarshYeole30/VisualEdge/README.md

 # VisualEdge
-Tool to visualize your statistical data and create charts.
+A tool to visualize your statistical data and create charts.
+With real time input and variety of data representation chart.